 This article describes how to manage Databricks clusters, including displaying, editing, starting, terminating, deleting, controlling access, and monitoring performance and logs.

-To display the clusters in your workspace, click the clusters icon in the sidebar.
+To display the clusters in your workspace, click Compute in the sidebar.

-The Clusters page displays clusters in two tabs: All-Purpose Clusters and Job Clusters.
+The Compute page displays clusters in two tabs: All-Purpose Clusters and Job Clusters.

 - Cluster name